Australian painted-snipe: Description

 The head, neck and upper breast is chocolate brown (in the male, dark grey with a buff median stripe on the crown), fading to rufous in the centre of the hindneck and merging to dark, barred grey on the back.
 There is a cream comma-shaped mark around the eye.
 A white stripe on the side of the breast and over the shoulders is diagnostic.
 The upperwing is grey (with buff spots in the male).
 The lower breast and underbody are white.
 Males are generally slightly smaller and less bright than females.
 Juveniles are similar to adult males.
 No call has been recorded.

 The length ranges from 24 to 30 cm, the wingspan from 50 to 54 cm, the weight from 125 to 130 g.

 Distribution and habitat

 The Australian painted-snipe is endemic to Australia, though its distribution is patchy and its presence in any particular area is unpredictable.
 A previous stronghold was the Riverina.
 It frequents shallow, freshwater wetlands with a thick cover of low vegetation, disappearing when conditions become unsuitable.

 Conservation

 The species has declined drastically during the 20th century and is rare throughout its range.
 Causes of the decline are ascribed to wetland drainage, river management and salinisation, as well as grazing and trampling of wetlands by stock.
-Estimates of the total population range from a few hundred to a few thousand.
-In Australia it is classified as being nationally threatened with a rating of Vulnerable.
-The IUCN recently split the species and treats it as endangered.
+As of 2022, the global population is estimated to be 270 – 410 mature individuals.
+Because of this very small population size, the species is listed as Endangered by the IUCN.
+In Australia it is classified as being nationally threatened with a rating of Endangered as of May 2013.